Academic and Student Services, Offices, and Activities

 970.248.1770

 Colorado Mesa University has two (2) TRIO Student Support Services (TRIO-SSS) Programs.
-The Regular SSS Program serves all CMU majors.
-The STEM SSS program serves: Science, Technology, Engineering (if graduating from CMU), Mathematics and Health Sciences.
-TRIO-SSS assists participants in achieving their academic, personal and career goals.
+The Classic SSS program serves all CMU majors.
+The STEM SSS program serves: Science, Technology, Engineering, Mathematics, and Health Sciences.
+TRIO-SSS assists participants in achieving their academic, personal, and career goals.
 TRIO acts as a home base and its purpose is to increase the retention and graduation rates of the participants.
-Students apply to join the program and active participants are supported in a variety of areas including: individualized tutoring, academic advising, personal counseling, financial aid advising, peer coaching, personal financial literacy and career development.
-To be eligible for TRIO you must plan on finishing a four year degree from CMU, be a first generation college student and/or meet income qualifications and/or have a documented disability.
-TRIO is sponsored by the U.S. Department of Education and Colorado Mesa University, a department within Student Success and Engagement.
+Students apply to join the program and active participants are supported in a variety of areas including: individualized tutoring, academic advising, personal mentoring, financial aid advising, peer coaching, personal financial literacy, and career development.
+To be eligible for TRIO you must plan on finishing a four year degree from CMU, be a first generation college student, and/or meet income qualifications, and/or have a documented disability.
+TRIO is sponsored by the U.S. Department of Education and Colorado Mesa University, a department within Enrollment Management.
 For more information, visit the TRIO Student Support Services (TRIO-SSS) website.

 Veteran Services